Nîmes

-Dubbed the most Roman city outside Italy, Nîmes has a rich history dating back to the Roman Empire when the city had a population of 50,000–60,000 and was the regional capital.
-Several famous monuments are in Nîmes, such as the Arena of Nîmes and the Maison Carrée.
-Because of this, Nîmes is often referred to as the "French Rome".
+Dubbed the most Roman city outside Italy, Nîmes has a rich history dating back to the Roman Empire when the city's population was estimated at approximately 50,000–60,000, and the city itself served as the regional capital.
+Since several famous monuments and ancient Roman buildings are located in Nîmes, including the Arena of Nîmes and the Maison carrée, the city is often referred to as the "French Rome."

 Origins

-Nimes is situated where the alluvial plain of the Vistrenque River abuts the hills of Mont Duplan to the northeast, Montaury to the southwest, and to the west Mt.
+Nîmes is situated where the alluvial plain of the Vistrenque River abuts the hills of Mont Duplan to the northeast, Montaury to the southwest, and to the west Mt.
 Cavalier and the knoll of Canteduc.

 Its name appears in inscriptions in Gaulish as dede matrebo Namausikabo ("he has given to the mothers of Nîmes") and "toutios Namausatis" ("citizen of Nîmes").

 Nemausus was the god of the local Volcae Arecomici tribe.

 History

 4000–2000 BCE

 The Neolithic site of Serre Paradis reveals the presence of semi-nomadic cultivators in the period 4000 to 3500 BCE on the site of Nîmes.

 The menhir of Courbessac (or La Poudrière) stands in a field, near the aerodrome.
-This limestone monolith of over two metres in height dates to about 2500 BCE, and is considered the oldest monument of Nîmes.
+This limestone monolith of over two metres in height dates to approximately 2500 BCE, and is considered the oldest monument in Nîmes.